JustinRobbins7/CSCI-8420-Team-1/CodeAnalysisForSSE.md

 #### 1.2.2.
 Manual Code Review Findings

+7. __CWE-312: Cleartext Storage of Sensitive Information:
+An analysis has been conducted on the parts of the Liberapay code that deal with database storage to determine whether they're storing any sensitive information without encrypting it.
+The result of the manual code review concluded that Liberapay utilizes: __pbkdf2_hmac__ encryption which is a type of encryption available from the hashlib python library.
+Sensitive data gets encrypted with it before it's inserted into the database.
+We've researched this encryption algorithm to determine it's encryption capabilities and we found the following description of it in the [python haslib documentation](https://docs.python.org/3/library/hashlib.html) "The function provides PKCS#5 password-based key derivation function 2.
+It uses HMAC as pseudorandom function."
+Hence we've concluded that CWE-312 is addressed adequately.

 ### 1.3.
 Findings from Automatic Tools
 Our team utilized two distinct tools to try and locate common security issues/vulnerabilities in LiberaPay.